antinvestor/matrix/README.md

 ## Contributing

-We would be grateful for any help on issues marked as [Are We Synapse Yet](https://github.com/antinvestor/matrix/labels/are-we-synapse-yet).
-These issues all have related Sytests which need to pass in order for the issue to be closed.
-Once you've written your code, you can quickly run Sytest to ensure that the test names are now passing.
+We would be grateful for any help on any issues you can contribute to.

+We are prioritising features that will benefit massive deployments rather than homeservers.
+More effort is required on features including :
+  - OpenID,
+  - Guests
+  - Admin APIs
+  - AS API

 If you're new to the project, see our
 [Contributing page](https://matrix-org.github.io/dendrite/development/contributing) to get up to speed, then